 The prosecution of Hollywood Pavilion’s executives was just the latest case against operators of mental health facilities accused of stealing from the Medicare program.
 And, as you can see, the prison sentences for other convicted operators are severe, ranging from 20 to 50 years.

-Under these circumstances, our experienced criminal defense team in Fort Lauderdale warns you about the severity of conspiracy, healthcare fraud, wire fraud and kickback offenses.
+Under these circumstances, our experienced criminal defense team in Fort Lauderdale warns you about the severity of conspiracy, healthcare fraud, wire fraud, and kickback offenses.
 Whenever you get involved in such situations, the best response is to contact a specialized and experienced criminal defense attorney and ask for legal advice and representation.
-Our criminal defense team is available to discuss with you possible options and defenses.
+Our criminal defense team is available to discuss with you all possible options and defenses.

 Call (954) 522-9997 or fill out the short form below.
 We will usually respond within 1 business day but often do so the same day.
 Don’t hesitate, your questions are welcome.

 © Copyrights 2022.
 Criminal Defense Attorney in Fort Lauderdale, FL All Rights Reserved.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.